 2. What is the major difference between the two types of blocking agents?

-Neuromuscular blocking agents act outside the CNS while spasmolytic drugs act primarily in the CNS and may be used to treat spasticity disorders caused by the CNS.
+Neuromuscular blocking agents act outside the central nervous system (CNS), while spasmolytic drugs primarily act within the CNS and are often used to treat spasticity disorders originating from CNS issues.

 3. What is the mechanism of action for neuromuscular blocking agents?